okteto/actions/destroy-stack/README.md

 Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!

-# Github Action for Deploying a Stack in Okteto Cloud
+# Github Action for Destroying a Stack in Okteto Cloud

-You can use this action to [deploy a stacks](https://okteto.com/docs/cloud/stack) in Okteto Cloud as part of your automated development workflow.
+You can use this action to [destroy a stacks](https://okteto.com/docs/cloud/stack) in Okteto Cloud as part of your automated development workflow.

 # Example

-This example runs the login action and then creates the stack
+This example runs the login action and then destroys the stack

 ```yaml
 # File: .github/workflows/workflow.yml